 When negligent drivers take to the road and cause victims harm, it could be confusing for victims to deal with insurance claims and personal injury claims on their own.
 However, with the help of an experienced attorney, you could hold negligent parties accountable while better understanding Charleston personal injury protection coverage.
 An attorney could process your claim while you focus on what you need to: recovery.

 How Charleston Regards Personal Injury Protection Coverage

-Personal injury protection coverage is coverage that is available to a person who purchases automobile insurance.
-People could purchase personal injury protection coverage, a no-fault type of insurance, which pays them in the event they have lost wages or some other loss of personal property.
+PIP coverage is available to a person who purchases automobile insurance.
+People may need personal injury protection coverage, a no-fault type of insurance, which pays them in the event they have lost wages or some other loss of personal property.
 It could also cover medical bills and Med-Pay is sometimes specifically designated for that.
 However, this is not a required coverage by Charleston or South Carolina, but a coverage that is offered.